zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{E_0}(\bm{n_i}, \omega) e^{i k(\omega) (\bm{r} \cdot \bm{n_i})}.
 $$

 Eqn.
-22.1 is a sufficient and necessary condition to apply the approximation given by Eqn.
-22.2 to the Rayleigh scattering by small particles.
+22.1 is a sufficient and necessary condition to apply the approximation of Eqn.
+22.2 to the Rayleigh scattering.
 However, for large particles, we must impose another requirement:

 $$ \tag{22.3}
 	2 \left| m - 1 \right| x \ll 1,